infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 It's important to use strict comparison because of [type juggling](https://php.net/manual/en/types.comparisons.php).

-If you're not sure what kind of value is returned from the WordPress core function, use [WordPress code reference](https://developer.wordpress.org/reference/) to check it.
+If you're not sure what kind of value is returned from the WordPress core function, use [WordPress code reference](https://developer.wordpress.org/reference/) to check.

 ## Type hinting

 Type declarations allow functions to require that parameters are of a certain type at call time.
-If the given value is of the incorrect type, then an error is generated—in PHP 5, this will be a recoverable fatal error, while PHP 7 will throw a `TypeError` exception.
-But we don't use or encourage using PHP < 7 in our projects.
+If the given value is of the incorrect type, then an error is generated.
+In PHP 5, this will be a recoverable fatal error, while PHP 7 will throw a `TypeError` exception.
+We don't use or encourage using PHP < 7 in our projects.

 To specify a type declaration, the type name should be added before the parameter name.
 The declaration can be made to accept `NULL` values if the default value of the parameter is set to `NULL`.